kevinwylder/sbvision/README.md

 # SkateboardVision

 Identify skateboards in images, and track their rotation.
+See it in action at https://sbvision.kwylder.com

 ## Data Collection